-DHYG 215 PAIN MANAGEMENT Fall, 1 credit hour
+DHYG 215 PAIN MANAGEMENT

-This course is designed to prepare the dental hygiene student with the necessary theory to appropriately treatment plan and successfully administer topical anesthesia, local infiltration anesthesia and/or nitrous oxide analgesia to increase patient comfort and control pain when providing dental hygiene services.
+This course is designed to prepare the dental hygiene student with the necessary theory to appropriately treatment plan and successfully administer topical anesthesia, local infiltration anesthesia and/ or nitrous oxide analgesia to increase patient comfort and control pain when providing dental hygiene services.
 This course is taught in a seminar format and includes fifteen hours of classroom instruction.
 Prerequisite: matriculation in the Dental Hygiene program, or permission of instructor.